 - Assisting families to make objective decisions during a challenging time.

 - Meeting with insurance companies to ensure that families receive the maximum benefit under their policy.

 - Assisting families in pursuing damages related to the accident and its injuries.

 Nobody should ever feel nervous about asking for help during a difficult time.
 Take a few minutes to speak with an injury attorney in California.
 You and your family members could be deserving of a financial reward.

 Sacramento Personal Injury Lawyers

 I’m Ed Smith, a personal injury lawyer in Sacramento.
 Displaced bone fractures, such as oblique fractures, can be difficult to repair and often have serious complications that could be emergent.
-If you or someone you care for has been hurt in a motor vehicle collision, contact me at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.
+If you or someone you love has been injured in a motor vehicle collision or another type of accident, contact our legal team at (916) 921-6400 or (800) 404-5400 for free, friendly advice.